Tomonobu Itagaki: Tecmo (1992–2008)

 Itagaki joined Tecmo in 1992 as a graphics programmer, and initially worked on the Super Famicom Soccer video game, Captain Tsubasa 4, released in Japan, followed by the Super Famicom version of the American football video game, Tecmo Super Bowl, released worldwide.
 Between the choices of Tecmo and Sega, Itagaki chose to work for Tecmo as he lived closer to the company.
 He was mentored by Yoshiaki Inose (of Solomon's Key, Bomb Jack, Rygar and original Ninja Gaiden fame) and Akihiko Shimoji (Tecmo Bowl) in his early years at Tecmo, and learned from them to include fun as a necessary component in his projects.
 His career breakthrough came in 1996 with his first Dead or Alive game, a game based on Sega Model 2 hardware (Virtua Fighter) created in response to a request from the Tecmo management when the company was in financial trouble.

 The release of Dead or Alive 2 greatly increased the series popularity, as well as Itagaki's.
 He had sought to create fighting games with details he felt were lacking in other games.
 However, at D.I.C.E.
 2012, Itagaki said one of his managers at Tecmo tricked him into releasing the game on PlayStation 2 in Japan during March 2000 before he felt it was fully completed.
-The move greatly upset Itagaki, but despite the incident and the PS2's difficult architecture, he continued to further enhance Dead or Alive 2 on the system.
+The move greatly upset Itagaki, but despite the incident and the PS2's architecture being difficult to work with, he continued to further enhance Dead or Alive 2 on the system.
 Starting with Dead or Alive 3, Itagaki would release a series of successful games exclusively for Xbox.
-The move to Xbox was driven by how more powerful and more developer friendly the Xbox's architecture was compared to other consoles, Itagaki became good friends with Microsoft's Seamus Blackley who's engineer team treated Itagaki as a guest of honor compared to Sony's engineers, and how Tecmo games generally underperformed on the PS2.
+The move to Xbox was driven by how more powerful, developer friendly and easier the Xbox's architecture was to work with compared to other consoles, Itagaki became good friends with Microsoft's Seamus Blackley whose engineer team treated Itagaki as a guest of honor compared to Sony's engineers, and how Tecmo games generally underperformed on the PS2.
 Dead or Alive 3 became one of the Xbox's killer apps as it was a critical and commercial success.
 Itagaki's rise through Tecmo had been steady since then.
 He was appointed the head of Tecmo's third creative department in April 2001. and assumed the leadership of Team Ninja in July of the same year.